Do you journal? With the world being very noisy it is important to take some quiet time, so writing in a journal is a way for me to connect back.

 Greater professional growth.

-Consider making journaling a regular habit in your life.
+Consider making journaling a regular healthy habit in your life.
 Even if you decide to journal using technology you will get great results.
-You will find answers to problems, and clarity in your thought process when you make journaling a weekly or daily habit.
+You will find answers to problems, and clarity in your thought process when you journal weekly or daily.